Lightstreamer/Lightstreamer-kafka-connector/README.md

     <param name="item-template.stock">stock-#{index=KEY}</param>
     ```

     which defines the general format name of the items a client must subscribe to to receive updates from Kafka Connector.
-The [_bindable extraction expression_](#filtered-record-routing-item-templatetemplate-name) syntax used here - denoted within `#{...}` - permits the binding of parameters specified in the subscriptions to different sections of a Kafka record.
-In this case, the `KEY` predefined constant - one of the [_Extraction Keys_](#record-mapping-fieldfieldname) used to extract each part of a record - is bound to the `index` parameter to extract the record key.
+The [_extraction expression_](#filtered-record-routing-item-templatetemplate-name) syntax used here - denoted within `#{...}` -  permits the clients to specify filtering values to be compared against the actual contents of a Kafka record, evaluated through [_Extraction Keys_](#record-mapping-fieldfieldname) used to extract each part of a record.
+In this case, the `KEY` predefined constant extracts the key part of Kafka records.

   - a topic mapping:
     ```xml